webqit/oohtml/README.md

 ### Lazy-Loading Modules

-We can defer module loading until we really need them.
+We should be able to defer module loading until we really need them.

-Here, we get the `loading="lazy"` directive for that; and loading is only then triggered on the first attempt to import them or their contents:
+Here, we get the `loading="lazy"` directive for that; and loading is only then triggered on the first attempt to import those or their contents:

 ```html
 <!-- Loading doesn't happen until the first time this is being accessed -->